 best hospital in the nation and top-ranked in 14 adult specialties (U.S. News & World Report, 2022-2023)

 PGY-1 and PGY-2 residency programs

 The program provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent clinical pharmacist.
 As a PGY-2 ambulatory care pharmacy resident, you will:

-- Provide both comprehensive and targeted medication therapy management services to a variety of patient populations including transitions of care
+- Provide both comprehensive and targeted medication therapy management services to a variety of patient populations in both primary and specialty care, including transitions of care

 - Contribute to an interdisciplinary health care team offering patient-specific interventions to optimize drug therapy outcomes